flowcommerce/examples-shopify/tapcart-integration/README.md

 # Tapcart Integration Guide
 You may find it useful to review the basic integration guide for Shopify [Overview of Shopify Integrations](https://docs.flow.io/docs/integrate-with-shopify).
-For your custom integration with Flow, and more specifically Fashion Nova's existing Flow Organization, please refer to this guide which highlights the major pieces required:
+This guide highlights the major pieces required:
 - Estabilishing a Flow Experience
 - Localizing Item Prices
 - Redirecting to Flow Checkout UI

-There will likely be more integration points than just these three and we can help flesh out this documentation as we get a better understanding of the scope of your custom integration.
+There will likely be more integration points than just these three and we can help flesh out this documentation as we get a better understanding of the scope of this custom integration.

+IMPORTANT NOTE: Each API call in this guide will require a basic authorization header containing a unique API key which is generated from Flow Console per integration.
+If you do not already have access to Flow Console, please ask a Flow representative to invite you by your email address.

 ## Establishing a Flow Experience
 Every international shopping experience with Flow starts with establishing where the customer is located and creating a session based on that geolocation.
-When any customer hits the page without Flow session data saved, send a POST to https://api.flow.io/sessions/organizations/fashionnova-sandbox containing a session_form in the body:
+When any customer hits the page without Flow session data saved, send a POST to https://api.flow.io/sessions/organizations/${organization_id} containing a session_form in the body and replace the organization_id token with the same Flow Organization ID which is currently integrated with the existing Shopify store:

 ```json
 "session_form": {